jenkins-x/jx-docs/content/en/docs/reference/commands/jx_step_stash.md

 ---
 ## jx step stash

-Stashes local files generated as part of a pipeline into long term storage
+Stashes local files generated as part of a pipeline into long term storage.

 ### Synopsis